Phoenix (Breaking Bad): Plot

 Walter White barely delivers the inventory of drugs to Gus Fring in time, but misses his daughter Holly's birth.
 He arrives at the hospital, where he finds that Ted Beneke drove Skyler White there.
 At Jesse Pinkman's apartment, Jane Margolis wakes up when she is phoned by her father, Donald, because she is late for a Narcotics Anonymous meeting.
 At lunch afterward, she does not mention that she has started using heroin again, and acts as though she does not know Jesse when her father asks about him.
 Jesse, seeing the aftermath of Walt's search, initially believes he was robbed, but then listens to the phone messages Walt left.
 Walt, unable to tell anyone else in his family about the money, privately shows Holly the stacks of cash hidden in the garage walls.
 Later, Jesse shows up at Walt's classroom to ask for his share of the money, which Walt refuses because he believes it will further Jesse's addiction.
-He promises to pay Jesse when he knows that Jesse is clean.
+Jesse claims he has not used any drugs recently, but refuses and leaves when Walt prompts him to take a urine test.